vleong1/NLP-Reddit-Classification/README.md

 - Look at different ngram_ranges to see what patterns of words occur the most frequent so that the model can train on those patterns.

 ### Future Project Refinements
-- Look at other features, such as 'comments', or 'title'
+- Look at other/combination of features, such as 'comments', or 'title'
-- Look at a combination of features for analyzation
+- Add to `stop_words` list (Ex. 'keto')
-- Build and evaluate additional models (KNearestNeighbors, DecisionTree)
+- Build and evaluate additional models (DecisionTree, KNeighborsClassifier)

+### Resources
+- Feel free to read more about the project on my [Medium blog](https://veronical1130.medium.com/classifying-subreddits-using-natural-language-processing-3d8adcbc9749).